 - Clarify text and incorporate two Zoning Code Interpretations - one addressing boat canopies and the other addressing pier bumpers, that have been in effect since 2012.

-- Revise the hours of accessibility in spring and summer to end at 10 minutes after sunset rather than at dusk, which is a recognizable and verifiable time.
+- Revise the times when the public may access public shoreline trails and access points on private property.
+Revise the hours of accessibility in spring and summer to end at 10 minutes after sunset rather than at dusk, which is a recognizable and verifiable time.

 - Revise the minimum water depth requirement and residential pier length standards.
 Prevent navigation hazards and ensure consistency with Comprehensive Plan policy, while protecting aquatic habitat.

-- Eliminate depth standards for floats and ells attached to piers, and instead limit single family pier length to the average of the adjacent neighboring piers or 150 feet (whichever is less) but allow 150 feet length where necessary to prevent the boat from sitting on the lakebed.
+- Eliminate depth standards for floats and ells attached to piers, and instead limit single family pier length to up to 10% more than the average of the adjacent neighboring piers or 150 feet (whichever is less) but allow 150 feet length where necessary to prevent the boat from sitting on the lake bed.

-- Delete the administrative approval option that allows a longer and/or wider pier than the zoning code currently permits if federal and state agencies approve the deviation, so that local pier regulations prevail.
+- Delete the administrative approval option that allows less depth and/or wider and larger pier than the zoning code currently permits if federal and state agencies approve the deviation, so that local pier regulations prevail.